- How could my estimate change over time?

 With each generation, your odds of inheriting DNA from any one individual in your family tree decrease.
 So, your family tree is actually full of people who might not show up in your DNA test results—but they’re still family.
 This is especially true the farther back you go in the tree!

-We create part of your ethnicity estimate by comparing your DNA sample to DNA samples in a reference panel that divides the world into 43 overlapping regions.
+We create part of your ethnicity estimate by comparing your DNA sample to DNA samples in a reference panel that divides the world into 70 overlapping regions.
 Those comparisons are based on statistical probabilities—there’s no single perfect representative of French or Korean or Middle Eastern DNA.
-Because these are probabilities, and because regions overlap, sometimes your DNA might be a closer match to a nearby region in our reference panel than the one where your direct ancestors lived.
+Because these are probabilities, and because regions overlap, sometimes your DNA might look like a closer match to a nearby region in our reference panel than the one where your direct ancestors lived.

 Genes don’t follow modern political boundaries.